wubishetD/mapping-path-planning-ros2/docs/project_structure.md

 ## Project Directory Structure

-This directory structure is continously updated as the project progresses.
+This directory structure is continuously updated as the project progresses.

 ```bash
 📂 mapping-path-planning-ros2/
 ├── 📂 docs/                   # Documentation files